MizaGBF/GBFAP/readme.md

 Append on the front of your Uris `CORS/` if they must use your proxy.

 Finally, there is `testUri`.
 Set to `null` or to the url of your choice if you need to test if your proxy is alive.
-You can define the functions `player_test_start` and `player_test_end` (the later takes a boolean as a parameter, false for error, true for success) if you wish to perform actions while this request is on-going.

 ### buttons
 **Optional** Object.